OCA/e-commerce/website_sale_attribute_filter_category/README.rst

 To configure this module, you need to:

 * Go to 'Website > Configuration > Attribute Categories' and create one.
+  You can select if you want display it folded or unfolded in website.
 * Go to 'Website > Configuration > Attributes' and create one or more with this category.
 * Go to 'Website > Configuration > Attribute Values' and create more than one